juju/docs/src/en/reference-constraints.md

     Comma-delimited list of networks that must be available to the machine.
 Networks that must not be available to the machine are prefixed with a "^".
 For example. "db,^dmz".
-    Currently only supported by MaaS
+    Currently only supported by MaaS.

 - root-disk